AdobeDocs/certification.en/help/certifications/ac/ac-p-developer.md

 ---
-title: Adobe Commerce Commerce Developer Professional Certification
+title: Developer Professional Certification
-description: Learn how to become a certified Adobe Developer professional.
+description: Learn how to become a certified Adobe Developer professional in Adobe [!DNL Commerce].
 solution: Commerce
 role: Developer
 badge: label="Exam AD0-E717" type="positive"
 mini-toc-levels: 1
 ---
-# Certification journey for Adobe Commerce Developer professional
+# Certification journey for Adobe [!DNL Commerce] Developer professional

 Learn how to become a certified Adobe Developer professional.

-## Minimum experience:
+## Minimum experience

-You should be comfortable working in Adobe Commerce and have a basic understanding of Adobe Commerce admin development, architecture, EAV/database, layout/UI, checkout and sales, and catalog.
+You should be comfortable working in Adobe [!DNL Commerce] and have a basic understanding of Adobe [!DNL Commerce] admin development, architecture, EAV/database, layout/UI, checkout and sales, and catalog.

 Additionally, you should be familiar with the following technologies and environments:

-* Adobe Commerce - version 2.4
+* Adobe [!DNL Commerce] - version 2.4
 * Good understanding of PHP
 * Knowledge of MYSQL
 * Knowledge of Object-Oriented Programming